salesmiguelz/100-days-of-code/log.md

 ### Day 59: March 22, 2022

 **Today's Progress**: Today I started to create a Minesweeper game using React Native, during my course on Udemy, to practice my skills.

+### Day 60: March 24, 2022

+**Today's Progress**: Yesterday I was pretty busy so I didnt have much time to work on the project.
+Today, I created a Flag and a Bomb component for the Minesweeper game.